Helga Grebing: University career

 At the start of 1971 she was given a teaching post in Political Sciences at Frankfurt (Main), and in July 1971 this was upgraded to a professorship.
 Later the same year she was given a teaching chair at University of Göttingen, and in 1971 it was at Göttingen that she accepted a full professorship in modern history.
 The focus of her university based research at Göttingen was on social history during the nineteenth and twentieth centuries.
 She also involved herself in university administration, at some points being a member of the university senate.

 In 1988 she switched to the Ruhr University Bochum where she took on a professorship for comparable history of the international labour movement and the social condition of the working classes.
 This was tied in with a position as head of the university's "Research Institute on the European Labour Movement" ("Instituts zur Erforschung der europäischen Arbeiterbewegung" - subsequently renamed).
 She retired from the university in 1995, but has continued to write.

 Beyond university

-Along with her university research and teaching, Helge Grebing is a member of the Historical Commission of the SPD Party Executive.
+Along with her university research and teaching, Helge Grebing was a member of the Historical Commission of the SPD Party Executive.
 For a time she was also a member of the party's Fundamental Values Commission ("Grundwertekommission").
-She has also service on numerous other academic and arts related organisations and advisory bodies.
+She served on numerous other academic and arts related organisations and advisory bodies.

 Grebing has worked as a biographer and as a literary executor.
 She co-edited a volume published of the writings of the art historian Wilhelm Worringer.
 Her biography of Willy Brandt appeared in 2008.

 Grebig died on 25 September 2017.